mapzen/presentations/08-2015-JSGEO/README.md

 - Then [here](http://tangrams.github.io/tangram-play/?lines=15-21) we can define customs ***```styles```*** for this layers.

-So far up to here, I think looks pretty much as any other template system to raster maps.
-Right?
-Here is where start getting interesting.
+**So far** up to here, I think **looks pretty much as any other template** system to raster maps.
+Right? **Here is where start getting interesting**.
 The next properties are more proper from a 3D engine.

 - define the [***```camera```***](http://tangrams.github.io/tangram-play/?lines=5-8)